AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What are (my/the) perceived strengths and weaknesses that I have observed?

-My current *strengths* that I have observed after this week’s learnings include, is that I had very little basic knowledge of how complex systems and how they adapt and this was only from week 1 content, as I had no knowledge about how systems and models work and consist of until I went through the theories in week’s 2 module.
+My current **strengths** that I have observed after this week’s learnings include, is that I had very little basic knowledge of how complex systems and how they adapt and this was only from week 1 content, as I had no knowledge about how systems and models work and consist of until I went through the theories in week’s 2 module.

-I acknowledge that my *weaknesses* were that before learning about this week’s content I had no idea what ‘models' are, and how decisions are made easier when applying this concept and it’s just not only simply learning a theory (i.e the many models thinking in the ‘wisdom of crowd theory’) and writing it down in an assignment or presenting it, but to go beyond that and practice it in real life where it applies.
+I acknowledge that my **weaknesses** were that before learning about this week’s content I had no idea what ‘models' are, and how decisions are made easier when applying this concept and it’s just not only simply learning a theory.
+(i.e the many models thinking in the ‘wisdom of crowd theory’) and writing it down in an assignment or presenting it, but to go beyond that and practice it in real life where it applies.

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

-One of the challenges I have encountered was understanding why many is good, and how crowd accuracy works and calculating it, in specific the equation of the ‘diversity prediction theorem’  but after the lecture was finished I had to go over the whole module slides and going through slides from week 1 to understand some basics and along with some external sources and illustration videos from the web I was able eventually to understand the ‘Why’ of the theory
+One of the **challenges** I have encountered was understanding why many is good, and how crowd accuracy works and calculating it, in specific the equation of the ‘diversity prediction theorem’  but after the lecture was finished I had to go over the whole module slides and going through slides from week 1 to understand some basics and along with some external sources and illustration videos from the web I was able eventually to understand the ‘Why’ of the theory

 ### What would I do better next time and with what anticipated results?

-It was observed that going straight to the lecture without previous preparation does not work for me as I have encountered some difficulties understanding some topics from the start, with this outcome and for the future I would prefer to prepare for the slides before the lecture slides and have a at least a basic understanding on the topic provided for the week by going through not only slides but also some external materials provoided in the subject like (The model thinker: What you need to know to make data work for you) book and other books too provided on Canvas.
+It was observed that going straight to the lecture without previous preparation does not work for me as I have encountered some difficulties understanding some topics from the start, with this outcome and for the future I would prefer to prepare for the slides before the lecture starts and have a at least a basic understanding on the topic provided for the week by going through not only slides but also some external materials provoided in the subject like **(The model thinker: What you need to know to make data work for you)** book and other books too posted on Canvas.